siddarthsgoruga/MyDollarBot-newPhase/README.md

 # 💰 TrackMyDollar V3.0 - Budget On The Go(BOTGo) 💰

-Link to delta of Phase 3 - [https://drive.google.com/file/d/1VqQPTm4tFjG8mbixrjqvjnmgsYb8YD49/view?usp=sharing](https://drive.google.com/file/d/1VqQPTm4tFjG8mbixrjqvjnmgsYb8YD49/view?usp=sharing)
+Link to delta of Phase 4 - [Video to be added](https://drive.google.com/file/d/1VqQPTm4tFjG8mbixrjqvjnmgsYb8YD49/view?usp=sharin)

 This video shows only the new features and enhancement of some older features.
-All the other features from phase 2 are working as it is.
+All the other features from phase 3 are working as it is.
 <hr>
 <p align="center">
 <a><img  height=360 width=550
-  src="https://github.com/deekay2310/MyDollarBot/blob/c56b4afd4fd5bbfffea0d0a4aade58596a5cb678/docs/0001-8711513694_20210926_212845_0000.png" alt="Expense tracking made easy!"></a>
+  src="https://github.com/deekay2310/MyDollarBot/blob/c56b4afd4fd5bbfffea0d0a4aade58596a5cb678/docs/0001-8711513694_20210926_212845_0000.png" alt="Tracking expenses made easy!"></a>
 </p>
 <hr>